 Again, just taking a few minutes to write an email to a candidate with some useful feedback isn’t a big change.
-You should do this whether a candidate is successful or not, as it makes a candidate feel appreciated for the time they have committed to the process.
+Providing feedback on a candidate whether they are successful or not, makes them feel appreciated for the time they have committed to the process.

 If you have another suitable vacancy coming up, a candidate who has received constructive feedback will feel empowered to apply.
 In fact, research from Talent Board found that 64% of candidates who had a positive experience will increase their relationship with the company whether they were successful or not – and feedback is a huge part of this.